plone/volto/README.md

     $ cd myvoltoproject

 ### Bootstrap the Plone API backend

-We recommend Plone as backend of choice for Volto.

 You can bootstrap a ready Docker Plone container with all the dependencies and ready for Volto use.
 We recommend to use the Plone docker builds based in `pip` [plone/plone-backend](https://github.com/plone/plone-backend) image: